Is Salt An Acid Or A Base

 • If the acid and base are of comparable strength, the solution will be approximately neutral.

-For example, ammonium acetate (CH3COONH4) is formed from acetic acid (CH3COOH) (a weak acid) and ammonia (NH3) (a weak base).
-The ammonium ion (NH4+) hydrolyzes to produce H3O+ ions, while the acetate ion (CH3COO-) hydrolyzes to produce OH- ions.
+As an example, ammonium acetate (CH3COONH4) is formed from acetic acid (CH3COOH) (a weak acid) and ammonia (NH3) (a weak base).
+Still, the ammonium ion (NH4+) hydrolyzes to produce H3O+ ions, while the acetate ion (CH3COO-) hydrolyzes to produce OH- ions.
 In this case, the acid and base strengths are comparable, so the solution is approximately neutral.

 Examples of Acidic, Basic, and Neutral Salts